Ronan Collins: Controversies

+Collins controversially had free use of a Lexus (a luxury Toyota motor), supplied by Ben Dunne.

 Collins once had a memorably famous row with Louis Walsh on Liveline.
 Collins described Six's debut single "There's a Whole Lot of Loving Going On" as "absolutely awful" and "lacking in credibility, imagination and musicianship".
 Walsh called Collins "a failed showband star" who played in "Mickey Mouse bands" and told him to "go and save the kids around the world".